-This table shows the minimum and the recommended OpenGL for the four main DAZ 3D applications, including DAZ Studio 4.6+.
+This table shows the minimum and the recommended OpenGL for the four main Daz3D applications, including the latest version of Daz Studio.

 |Application||Minimum OpenGL||Recommended OpenGL|